gooddata/gooddata-ruby/_posts/2013-12-04-tutorial-part-4-looking-around-project.markdown

 ###Metrics, Reports, Dashboards

-You can try to look for other objects but as of now there should be none of those types
+You may also look for other objects using the following commands.
+Right now, our example project contains none of these:

 {% highlight ruby %}
 GoodData::Dashboard.all